bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

 }
 ```

-The `post process` phase, which is a powerful concept of Statiq, is a phase executed in parallel for each pipeline where you'll get access to all documents from all non-isolated pipeline.
+The `post process` phase, which is a powerful concept of Statiq, is a phase executed in parallel for each pipeline where you will get access to all documents from all non-isolated pipeline.
 This can be used to get the tags displayed on the blog posts without creating a circular dependency.
 In order to get the tags from the tags pipeline into the blog posts, we pre-pend the modules in the `post process` phase with some additional modules which renders a template adding some metadata including the tags from the tags pipeline.
 This is important because we want the tags to be clickable, with links, taking us to the tag page.

 ```csharp
 public BlogPostPipeline()